juzraai/cordis-projects-crawler/docs/README.md

 -s dir
 ```

-The program will look for RCNs in filenames like `project/12345.xml.gz` inside the output directory.
+The program will look for RCN directories like `project/012345/` inside the output directory.

 ?> **TODO** -f option: force redownload, skip cache